-The new coronavirus poses a particular risk to people over the age of 65 years and for adults with an underlying medical condition.
+The new coronavirus can be dangerous for people over 65, pregnant women and adults with certain pre-existing conditions.
 They may become seriously ill.
-What should they, as well as younger and healthy people, pay attention to?
+What should they pay attention to?

 Many people who fall ill with the new coronavirus get well again.
 But the virus is particularly dangerous for the following groups of people, as they risk contracting a severe case of the disease:

 - High blood pressure

 - Conditions and therapies that weaken the immune system

 - Obesity class III (morbid, BMI greater than or equal to 40 kg/m2)

 The document entitled ‘Categories of persons at high risk (PDF, 139 kB, 24.06.2020)’ contains a continually updated list of who is considered to be at especially high risk based on the latest scientific findings.

 If you are unsure whether you are at a higher risk of becoming severely ill, please contact your doctor.

 The fact sheet entitled New coronavirus: Recommendations for people with underlying medical conditions (PDF, 467 kB, 29.05.2020) offers further information for people at especially high risk.
 It also provides details of support services available to help those affected manage their illness in the current situation.

 The risk of children developing severe cases of COVID-19 is low.
 According to current medical research and experience, children are not considered to be an at risk group requiring additional protective measures.
 However, evaluations are made on a case-by-case basis by the attending doctor.